Smithville Seminary: History

 Smithville Seminary was founded in 1839 by the Rhode Island Association of Free Baptists.
 At the time, the Free Baptists already had two academies, one in New Hampshire (the New Hampton Institute), the other in Maine (Parsonsfield Seminary), and the Rhode Island Baptists desired to have one of their own.
 Reverend Hiram Brooks was asked to start the school, and raised $20,000, all of which he put toward buildings.
 The entire commitment of these monies to brick and mortar rather than an endowment fund may have caused financial difficulties for the institution, as it was unable to support itself through tuition revenue.

 The first principal was Rev. Hosea Quimby, who had come from the Maine academy to serve at Smithville.
-Quimby worked for the school, even buying the property when financial trouble struck, until in closed temporarily in 1854 with only 20 students (in 1845, it had an enrollment of over 300 representing 7 U.S. states).
+Quimby worked for the school, even buying the property when financial trouble struck, until it closed temporarily in 1854 with only 20 students (in 1845, it had an enrollment of over 300 representing 7 U.S. states).
 It was revived the next year when Quimby rented the property to a Samuel P. Coburn, who became principal, and enrollment again reached over 100 that year.
 The property was sold to Reverend W. Colgrove in 1857, who operated it for another two years before it closed again, this time for three years.

 The site of Henry Barnard’s first Rhode Island Teachers Institute in 1845, the school began giving normal instruction for teachers with public funding in 1867, but ceased in 1871 when the state's Education Commissioner re-established the Rhode Island Normal School and cut program funding for other institutions.

 In 1863 the school changed hands and changed its name after a minister and former professor at the school, returned in 1861 to find much of the campus dilapidated and in disrepair.
 With the Free Baptist Association unwilling or unable to help, William Winsor recruited Congressman Benedict Lapham, after whom the new Lapham Institute was named.

 In addition to its connections to what would later become Rhode Island College, the school had connections to Bates College in Maine, another Free Baptist institution.
 Its first principal, Benjamin F. Hayes, was called to a professorship at Bates, and his successor, Thomas L. Angell, was also called to a professorship there after two years as principal in North Scituate.
 George H. Ricker then took over as principal for seven years before being called to Hillsdale College in Michigan in 1874.
 His successor was Arthur G. Moulton, a trustee of Bates, who died just over a year after taking the position.
 He was followed as principal by W.S.
 Stockbridge, under whom the school finally closed in 1876.
 William Winsor was the last benefactor of the institute, and when no one replaced him, the school went bankrupt without an endowment to support it.
 In 1883 Winsor donated the library of the Lapham Institute to the Greenville Public Library.